-The value of a unit is denominated in euros (hereinafter referred to as the "fund currency").
-The reporting currency is the EUR.
-This is calculated by the Management Company each valuation day under the supervision of the Depositary.
-The valuation days are listed in the annex to the Sales Prospectus entitled "Fund overview".
-The calculation is done by dividing the Fund's net assets by the number of units of the Fund circulating on the valuation day.
-To counteract the practices of late trading and market timing, the calculation is made after the end of the time limit for the acceptance of subscription and/or conversion applications, as defined in the annex of the Sales Prospectus entitled "Fund overview" or in the General Section of the Sales Prospectus.
-The net fund assets (hereinafter also referred to as the "net asset value") are calculated based on the following principles:
+The Sales Prospectus outlines the currency ("Fund currency") used to denominate the value of a unit ("unit value") in the table entitled "Fund overview".
+It is calculated by the Management Company under the supervision of the Depositary Bank for every whole banking day which is a trading day in Luxembourg and Frankfurt am Main ("valuation day").
+The calculation is made by dividing the fund assets by the number of units of the Fund circulating on the valuation day.
+To counteract the practices of late trading and market timing, the calculation is made after the end of the time limit for the acceptance of subscription and/or redemption applications, as defined in the "Fund overview" table of the Sales Prospectus or in the general section of the Sales Prospectus.